-Numbers

-Numbers are the foundation of mathematics and students must learn counting and acquire instant recall of the single digit number facts for addition and multiplication (and the related facts for subtraction and division).
+♦ Numbers: Numbers are the foundation of mathematics and students must learn counting and acquire instant recall of the single digit number facts for addition and multiplication (and the related facts for subtraction and division).
 Instant recall allows the student to concentrate on new concepts and problem solving.
 It is of fundamental importance in later mathematics.

 This heading covers a lot of material in the earliest grades.
 Students must acquire some number sense.
 First, of course, they must learn the numbers, both to speak them and to write them.
 This comes along with counting and a working familiarity with and understanding of commutativity, associativity, and distributivity.
 Students will learn how to add (and then multiply) single digit numbers before they learn instant recall of these facts.
 They must have an understanding of addition, subtraction, multiplication and division that underlies the ability to instantly recall these elementary number facts.
 Mathematics is built level by level.
 Multi-digit addition and multiplication are built up from single digit operations using the place value system and the basic properties of numbers such as distributivity.
 The general operations reduce to the single digit number facts.
 Whatever their level of understanding, students without instant recall of these foundational single digit number facts are severely handicapped as they attempt to pursue the next levels of mathematics.
 In later courses, the student who has to quickly do the single digit computations, even if in their head, rather than just recall the answers, will find they are unable to focus completely on learning and understanding the new mathematics in their course.

-Place value system

-The place value system is a highly sophisticated method for writing whole numbers efficiently.
+◆Place value system: The place value system is a highly sophisticated method for writing whole numbers efficiently.
 It is the organizing and unifying principle for our five essential building blocks.
 Although its importance is often overlooked, it is the foundation of our numbering system, and, as such, deserves much more attention than it usually gets.
 It is much more than just hundreds, tens and ones.
 Arithmetic and algebra are the foundation for college level mathematics.
 A solid understanding of the place value system, and how it is used, is the foundation for both arithmetic and algebra.
 Arithmetic algorithms can only be understood in the context of the place value system.
 Since understanding is crucial, it begins with the place value system.
 Elementary school mathematics must prepare students for algebra.
 Working with polynomials in algebra is just a slight generalization of the place value system.
 The place value system is essential algebra preparation.

 The place value system is the foundation of our numbering system.
-The efficiency of the arithmetic algorithms is based on it.
+The efficiency of the arithmetic algorithms are based on it.
 A real understanding of the basic four algorithms rests on a firm grasp of the place value system.
 Multiplication, for example, is little more than the combination of the place value system, distributivity, and single digit math facts for multiplication.
 This combination is the mathematical reasoning that makes the multiplication algorithm work.